ktodorov/eval-historical-texts/README.md

 [![PyTorch 1.3](https://img.shields.io/badge/PyTorch-1.3-EE4C2C.svg?logo=pytorch)](https://pytorch.org/docs/1.3.1/)
 [![MIT](https://img.shields.io/badge/License-MIT-3DA639.svg?logo=open-source-initiative)](LICENSE)

-## Description

-This is a repository presenting a highly modular architecture that we use for evaluating Transfer Learning applicability over historical texts.
-Due to the nature of it, we design our system so that implementation of additional modules is eased and encouraged.

 ## Abstract

 _Transfer learning has recently delivered substantial gains across a wide variety of tasks.
 In Natural Language Processing, mainly in the form of pre-trained language models, it was proven beneficial as well, helping the community push forward many low-resource languages and domains.
 Thus, naturally, scholars and practitioners working with OCR'd historical corpora are increasingly exploring the use of pre-trained language models.
 Nevertheless, the specific challenges posed by documents from the past, including OCR quality and language change, call for a critical assessment over the use of pre-trained language models in this setting._